lh3/pangene/README.md

 ```
 Then you can open link `http://127.0.0.1:8000/` in your browser, type gene
 names and visualize a local subgraph around the desired genes.

+## <a name="cite"></a>Citation

+If you use pangene in your work, please consider to cite:

+> H Li, M Marin, MR Farhat (2024) Exploring gene content with pangenome gene graphs,
+> arXiv:2402.16185

 ## <a name="limit"></a>Limitations